 shared details of how the first tranche of funding from it will be divided between the research councils and Innovate UK.

 The projects listed here are in effect, a welcome 'heads up' on the themes and partnerships that will be the focus of future FIC calls.
 However, be aware that it does give some context to calls that have already opened and closed, such as the joint UKRI-Japan Society for the Promotion of Science call we saw back in June 2018.

 The UKRI FIC team are currently developing a new web page dedicated to the FIC.

 This will be a useful way to keep up to date as the Fund develops, especially important given that the allocation of the second tranche of FIC funding within UKRI will be known soon.
 It may have been a slightly unorthodox start to a new Fund, but the best is yet to come.

 This blog is based on a longer article written for Funding Insight.

-Rachael Sara-Kennedy is Head of Strategic Partnerships at UUKi and manages
+Rachael Sara-Kennedy was Head of Strategic Partnerships at UUKi and managed